 AI has been at the core of the technology in various industry verticals and logistics is one of them.
 Logistics has begun integrating AI to refine the flow of operations by including transportation, route planning, and demand planning.

 Moreover, Augmented Intelligence could be seen making its way into logistics.
 It will combine the efforts of human planners that include experience, customer service, flexibility, and more.
 The best example could be seen in warehouse management to optimize the distribution of diverse goods and their storage.
-It is the advent of third-generation business intelligence where we can expect smart industry systems to have stunning cognitive abilities that will display instructions of work plan with detailed operational instructions.
+It is the advent of third-generation business intelligence where we can expect smart industry systems to have stunning cognitive abilities that will display instructions of work plans with detailed operational instructions.
 This transformation will help in reducing the lead time and training period.

 According to research, In 2023 Augmented Intelligence is expected to create a business value of $2.9 trillion that will increase worker’s productivity by 6.2 billion hours globally.
-Thus, we can expect more and more companies to deploy AI solutions aimed to reduce errors and save cost and time.
+Thus, we can expect more and more companies to deploy AI solutions aimed at reducing errors and saving cost and time.

 Digital Twin technology employs replicas of physical devices to run simulations in both the physical state and behavior of things.
-Study find that the global market size of the digital twin technology was valued at USD 2.26 billion in 2017 and is expected to expand at a CAGR of 38.2 from 2018 to 2025.
+The study found that the global market size of the digital twin technology was valued at USD 2.26 billion in 2017 and is expected to expand at a CAGR of 38.2 from 2018 to 2025.
 The use of digital twin technology is expected in logistics that will stay with us for at least the next 5 years.

 If we take a look at the current modeling of the systems, they don’t consider physical and behavioral aspects.
 These include modification on the part of owners, accumulation of fatigue in structure, and usually wearing and tearing.
 Digital twin technology helps in just that where it has a huge potential to track, monitor, diagnose, and real-time digital awareness.
 Some of the potential used cases include: